comunica/Article-ISWC2018-Resource/content/implementation.md

 ## Implementation
 {:#implementation}

-Comunica is implemented in TypeScript/JavaScript as a collection of Node modules.
+Comunica is implemented in TypeScript/JavaScript as a collection of Node modules, which are able to run in _Web browsers using native Web technologies_.
 Comunica is available under an open license on [GitHub](https://zenodo.org/record/1202509#.Wq9GZhNuaHo){:.mandatory}
 and on the [NPM package manager](https://www.npmjs.com/org/comunica){:.mandatory}.
 The 79 Comunica modules are tested thoroughly, with more than 1200 unit tests reaching a test coverage of 100%.